sidbdri/LAB-AID/README.md

 ## About

-A key step in understanding the results of biological experiments is visualization of the data, particular when measurements exist within a hierarchy of interdependence.
+A key step in understanding the results of biological experiments is visualization of the data, particularly when measurements exist within a hierarchy of interdependence.
 LAB-AID is a simple tool specifically designed to automatically visualize and query data resulting from such experiments.
 It aims to:

 * lead to improved understanding of results
 * help to avoid misleading interpretation of statistics